-Table D-7: Water-Energy Grant Program Existing California Climate Investment Program Type Water-Energy Grant Program - California Department of Water Resources Lead or Co-applicants must include at least one of the following: Local agencies Nonprofit organizations Joint Powers Authorities Eligible TCC-Fundable Project Types Residential (disadvantaged community), commercial and institutional water-energy efficiency projects: High efficiency dishwasher Commercial/residential water efficient: High efficiency clothes washer Faucet 0 Commercial high-efficiency appliances: Showerhead Ice machine 0 Steam cooker 0 Combination oven Pre-rinse spray valve Project Costs Eligible Costs include, but are not limited to the following: Studies Preparation of environmental documentation Engineering Environmental mitigation Design Monitoring Land and easement Project implementation Legal fees Ineligible Costs: Costs for preparing and filing a grant application belonging to Payment of principal or interest on existing indebtedness, or any interest payments, unless the debt is incurred after the another solicitation Operation and maintenance costs effective date of a grant award with the State, and the granting > Purchase of equipment not an integral part of the project agency agrees in writing to the eligibility of the costs for Establishing a reserve fund reimbursement before the debt is incurred, and the purposes Purchase of water supplies for which the debt is incurred are otherwise reimbursable Replacement of existing funding sources for ongoing project costs programs Support of existing punitive regulatory agency requirements and/or mandates in response to negligent behavior Purchase of land in excess of the minimum required acreage necessary to operate as an integral part of the project, as set forth and detailed by engineering and feasibility studies Readiness Requirements Environmental Review: None listed.
+Table D-7: Water-Er ergy Grant Program Existing California Climate Investment Program Type Water-Energy Grant Program - California Department of Water Re Lead or Co-applicants must include at least one of the following Local agencies Nonprofit organizations Joint Powers Authorities Eligible TCC-Fundable Project Types Residential (disadvantaged community), commercial and institutional High efficiency dishwasher Commercial/residential water efficient: High efficiency clothes washer Faucet Commercial high-efficiency appliances: o Showerhead Ice machine Steam cooker Steam cooker Combination oven Pre-rinse spray valve Project Costs Eligible Costs include, but are not limited to the following: Studies Preparation of environmental documentation Engineering Environmental mitigation Design > Monitoring Land and easement Project implementation Legal fees Ineligible Costs: Costs for preparing and filing a grant application belonging to > Payment of principal or interest on existing indebtedness, or another solicitation any interest payments, unless the debt is incurred after the Operation and maintenance costs effective date of a grant award with the State, and the granti Purchase of equipment not an integral part of the project agency agrees in writing to the eligibility of the costs for Establishing a reserve fund reimbursement before the debt is incurred, and the purposes Purchase of water supplies for which the debt is incurred are otherwise reimbursable Replacement of existing funding sources for ongoing project costs programs Support of existing punitive regulatory agency requirements and/or mandates in response to negligent behavior Purchase of land in excess of the minimum required acreage necessary to operate as an integral part of the project, as set forth and detailed by engineering and feasibility studies Readiness Requirements Environmental Review: None listed.
 Site Control: None listed.